 - Fill in the dates of the activity and tick the box that the claim is accurate and click on the SUBMIT button

 - Please note processing claims can take up to 5 business days

-- PDU claim codes are emailed to attendees registered to the event on the next business day after the event has ended
+- PDU claim codes are emailed to attendees registered to our events on the next business day after the event has ended.

 As you can imagine with any volunteer organization, the PMI NL Chapter cannot achieve its objectives without the active participation of its members in executing certain projects and activities.
 They do the work voluntarily, but as a token of appreciation, they will earn PDUs for it.

-Volunteers can claim PDUs in category E, as follows:
+Volunteers can claim PDUs in Giving Back (Volunteer) category, as follows:

-- PDU rule: 1 PDU is awarded for 1 hour of volunteer (non-service.
+- PDU rule: 1 PDU is awarded for 1 hour of volunteering (non-service.
 To claim PDUs for service as an elected officer or appointed committee member, you must serve in the role for a minimum of three months.
-The number of volunteer hours must be input when claiming the PDUs.
+The number of volunteer hours must be included when claiming the PDUs.

-- Maximum: The PDUs claimed in this category count against the maximum 45 PDUs (or, 20 PDUs for PMI-RMP and PMI-SP) allowed for "Giving Back to the Profession" categories (Categories D, E, and F) per 3-year cycle.
+- Maximum: The PDUs claimed in this category count against the maximum 45 PDUs (or 20 PDUs for PMI-RMP and PMI-SP) allowed for ‘Giving Back’ categories per 3-year cycle.

 - Documentation required upon PMI audit/request: